 In addition to his writings, Mr. Guttman has testified before committees of the United States House of Representatives and the United States Senate on the Asbestos Hazard Emergency Response Act (AHERA).
 In 1992, he advised President-elect Clinton’s transition team on labor policy and worker health and safety regulation.

-Mr. Guttman is a faculty member of the National Institute of Trial Advocacy.
-He has been a guest lecturer at a number of universities including Jao Tong University in Shanghai, Peking University in Beijing and Renmin University in Beijing.
+Mr. Guttman is a member of the Board of Directors of the American Constitution Society.
+He is also the Chairman of the American Association for Justice Qui Tam Litigation Group.
+He is a founder of and advisor to a new online journal at Emory Law School entitled Emory Corporate Governance and Accountability Review (ECGAR), and a faculty member of the National Institute of Trial Advocacy.
+He has been a guest lecturer at a number of universities including Jiao Tong University in Shanghai, Peking University in Beijing and Renmin University in Beijing.
 In 2006, he was invited by the Dutch Embassy in China to share his expertise with experts in China about changes to the nation’s labor laws.
-He is the founder of www.whistleblowerlaws.com and www.thecorporateinsider.com, as well as a co-founder of Voices for Corporate Responsibility,
+He is the founder of www.whistleblowerlaws.com and www.thecorporateinsider.com, and co-founder of www.voicesforcorporateresponsibility.com.